A Chord Progression is a sequence of chords that achieve a larger-scale harmonic purpose than can be achieved by a single chord alone…

 - The chords that follow create a chain of harmonic motion that leads naturally from one chord to the next.

 - Each chord has a unique sound-feeling, a unique harmonic tension with respect to the key center C.

 - The harmonic motion is eventually resolved with the final C chord.

 This analysis is more than mere “theory”.
 It captures the organic essence of how humans naturally experience and enjoy music.
 Don’t fuss about the details right now.
-It is sufficient to understand that chord progressions create forward motion and typically follow logical paths based on a small number of simple formulas for harmonic tension and resolution.
+It is sufficient to understand that chord progressions create forward motion and typically follow logical paths based on a small number of simple formulas for creating, then resolving, harmonic tension.